react-boilerplate/react-boilerplate/docs/building-blocks/css.md

 without mapping between styles and components.
 There are many ways to style react applications, but many find `styled-components` to be a more natural approach to styling components.
-Watch this video for a comparison and to see how it enforces best practices!

 ### Linting